igeligel/personal-site/content/06-02-2018/index.md

   data-full-width-responsive="true">
 </ins>

 In all examples, I will run the default configuration for each tool.
-For yapf, this is not possible that easy since there are different base configurations which I wanted to try.
+For yapf, this is not possible that easy since there are different base configurations that I wanted to try.
 Those are pep8, Google and Facebook.

 In our first example, we will just show a function call inside a model which is normally too long for a line and see how the auto formatters are restructuring the code here.